 • Specific patient populations at higher risk

 The information must be extracted directly from the FDA-approved prescribing information (PI) label.
-Marketing cannot paraphrase, soften language, or selectively omit risks that appear less commercially favorable.
+Critically, ISI must reflect only FDA-approved indications.
+Off-label promotion — marketing a drug for uses not approved on its label — is prohibited and constitutes the primary trigger for FDA enforcement actions.
+Marketing cannot paraphrase, soften language, or selectively omit risks, even those perceived as commercially unfavorable.

 ISI Formatting and Presentation